What Are The Best Trolling Rods For Salmon In 2023?

 Rod material

-On the other hand, graphite is more brittle than fiberglass, and as a result graphite poles break more easily when they are deformed under intense pressure.
+On the other hand, graphite is more brittle than fiberglass, and as a result graphite trolling rods break more easily when they are deformed under intense pressure.

 The only exception to this would be if you’re fishing for coho or kokanee, which tend to be smaller than other salmon species.

-In that case a lighter rod is more fun to fish with, since you can feel the fish fighting on it.
+In that case a lighter trolling rod for salmon is more fun to fish with, since you can feel the fish fighting on it.
 But if you’re going for trophy sized king salmon or Atlantic salmon, you definitely need to use stronger material.

-Another reason for fiberglass as the preferred rod material is that it performs better with downriggers.
+Another reason for fiberglass as the preferred blank material for trolling rods is that it performs better with downriggers.

-As mentioned above, when your poles is set up with a downrigger, it tends to be bent all the way down to the water surface, and can often stay that way for many hours.
+As mentioned above, when your trolling rod for salmon is set up with a downrigger, it tends to be bent all the way down to the water surface, and can often stay that way for many hours.

-Graphite rods are more likely to break under conditions like this, compared to fiberglass.
+Graphite trolling rods are more likely to break under conditions like this, compared to fiberglass.

-Some anglers report that graphite fishing rods can break when you load them on the downrigger, while others report the rods breaking when they are released from the downrigger.
+Some anglers report that graphite fishing rods can break when you load them on the downrigger, while others report that these trolling rods sometimes break when they are released from the downrigger.

 Spinning vs casting setup

-You may be wondering if you can use a spinning rod and reel setup for this kind of fishing, but that’s not something I would recommend.
+You may be wondering if you can use a spinning setup as a trolling rod for salmon, but that’s not something I would recommend.

 Especially if you’re going to use downriggers, you’ll be fishing in very deep water of 100-200 feet or even more.